adrelanos/Whonix-documentation/PhysicalIsolation.md

     ## 0.6.1 testers only!
     #git tag -v 0.6.1

-(11).
+(12).
 Switch to the git tag you want to use.

     ## 0.5.6 users
     git checkout 0.5.6

     ## 0.6.1 testers only!
     #git checkout 0.6.1

-(12).
-Get into Whonix source folder.

-    cd Whonix

 (13).
 Make sure you have all packages installed which are listed in the file *Whonix-Gateway_packages*.